petra66orii/undercoverunicorn/content/_index.md

 ### :purple_heart: :earth_africa: :purple_heart:

 Welcome to my little corner of the Internet!
-You'll find articles regarding software developent, web marketing, the meaning of Life (that escalated quickly) and much more!
+You'll find articles regarding software development, web marketing, the meaning of Life (that escalated quickly) and much more!
 I love writing about whatever goes through my head.

 Also an aspiring software developer, determined to become one of the best ones out there!